 Isabeau had many children beginning in September of 1386 when a son Charles was born.
 He died three months later.
 A daughter Jeanne was born in June of 1388 but died two years later.
 Her third child was a daughter named Isabella who would be married at the age of seven to King Richard II of England.
 Another daughter Joan was born in 1391 and she would survive and marry John VI, Duke of Brittany.
 Another son named Charles was born in February of 1392 but he died at the age of eight of a wasting illness.
 Historical evidence shows that Isabeau kept her children near her during their childhood, allowing them to travel with her.
 She wrote letters to her children, bought them gifts and devotional texts and educated her daughters.

 The early years of Charles’ reign had been dominated by several noblemen who acted as regents.
 The regents were more interested in self-promotion than politics.
 Isabeau quickly took authority in acting as mediator between the fighting factions of the court.
 She was allied with Philip of Burgundy but managed to maintain ties with his foes.
-She seems to have used her authority judiciously and to have had charisma.
+She seems to have used her authority judiciously and exhibited charisma.

 Charles dismissed the regents in 1388.
 He appointed competent and respected men from his father’s reign in their place.
 They restored order and Charles’ reign was successful until a fateful August day in 1392.
 Isabeau’s life was to change forever.
 Charles had begun to exhibit signs of psychosis with short bouts.
 But in August, he had a frightful, feverish attack near Le Mans.
 He attacked his brother Louis of Orléans along with some of his household knights.
 The attack ended with the death of four men.
 He then fell into a coma that lasted four days.
 Charles’ uncles seized power as regents and dismissed the king’s current council.